gmichael89/Decimal-to-Roman-Numerals-Converter/README.md

 # Roman Numeral Generator

 A generator to convert a decimal number into Roman numerals.
-There is a config file found in `config/app-config.json` where the number range is defined.
+The config file `app.config.js` contains definitions for the allowed number ranges and the conversion table.
 The default range is set to 1-3999.

 The conversion function can be found in `src/generate.js` and is written as a single function export so that it can be easily utilised.
 The app currently uses the function as an input event handler and also as a test case.